qalle2/finmorph/README.md

 ## Text files

 ### compounds.txt
 A list of compounds on the Kotus word list.
+Creating this list involved a lot of manual work.

 Notes:
 * One compound per line.